 Traditions of MGGS

 Our traditions are what make MGGS so unique.
-They are the events you most look forward to and create the memories you most fondly cherish
+There are many special events for you to look forward to and create fond memories you will cherish for a lifetime

 At MGGS we have many traditions that we’re proud of.
 They say a lot about us, about our character, where we’ve come from and where we hope to go.
-Some of them are pure fun, like House Arts and RAG Week, while others are more challenging like our Great Silence event where the whole school participates in a sponsored silence for the whole school day!
-There are sports traditions, house traditions, arts traditions and academic traditions, like our annual STEM Week.
-These traditions are what make MGGS so unique.
-They are the events you most look forward to while you are a student and some of the memories you most fondly cherish after you leave.
+Some of them are pure fun, like House Arts and RAG Week, while others are more challenging like our Great Silence event where the whole school participated in a sponsored silence for the whole school day!
+There are sports traditions, house traditions, arts traditions and academic traditions, including our annual STEM Week.
+Such traditions are what make MGGS such a special and inspiring place to learn and thrive.